Deputy Prime Minister of Malaysia: Deaths, resignations and removals from office

-Of the thirteen previous officeholders, seven have stepped up to become Prime Ministers.
-Of the remaining, one died in office, two resigned, two were removed from office (both who later became Prime Ministers) by the sitting Prime Minister, and two disqualified from office due to defeat in the 2018 general election and collapse of the federal administration in 2020 political crisis.
+Of the thirteen previous officeholders, eight have stepped up to become Prime Ministers.
+Of the remaining, one died in office, two resigned, two were removed from office (both who later became Prime Ministers) by the sitting prime minister, and two disqualified from office due to defeat in the 2018 general election and collapse of the federal administration in 2020 political crisis.

 Ismail Abdul Rahman died in office due to massive heart attack in 1973.
-Musa Hitam resigned from second Mahathir cabinet over differences with Prime Minister over government policy in 1986.
+Musa Hitam resigned from second Mahathir cabinet over differences with prime minister over government policy in 1986.
 Ghafar Baba resigned from his portfolio following UMNO grassroots lost confidence in his leadership and his position as Deputy President of UMNO was challenged by Anwar Ibrahim in the UMNO's top leadership election.
 Anwar Ibrahim was the first deputy prime minister to be sacked after being accused and subsequently charged with corruption and sodomy in 1998.
-Muhyiddin Yassin was the second DPM to be removed from office after being dropped from the Cabinet by former Prime Minister Najib Razak in a reshuffle in 2015.
+Muhyiddin Yassin was the second DPM to be removed from office after being dropped from the Cabinet by former prime minister Najib Razak in a reshuffle in 2015.
 He later was sacked from his party.
-Wan Azizah Wan Ismail was disqualified from office after the seventh Mahathir cabinet was dissolved due to its fall from the federal administration in 2020.
+Wan Azizah Wan Ismail's role as deputy prime minister ended after the seventh Mahathir cabinet was dissolved due to its fall from the federal administration in 2020.